The Entertaining Affenpinscher Dog

 A yard is always a nice extra as every dog needs to have a change of scenery and some fresh air.

-Does the Affen Get Along With Children?
+The Affen With Children?

 The Affenpinscher dog breed is very playful and energetic, but because they are quite territorial and guarding of their toys, they are not the best match for families that have toddlers or rather young children.